Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization: Real Data Application

-The computation times for CGE1 and CGE2 are 247 and 197 seconds, respectively, while that for WoE is 9 seconds.
-This indicates that the proposed method is feasible within a reasonable amount of time even under such a large sample size.
-Since the results of CGE1 and CGE2 were quite similar, we only show the results of CGE1.
+The computation times for CDE1 and CDE2 are 92 and 152 seconds, respectively, while that for WoE is 9 seconds and that for RE is 530 seconds.
+This indicates that the proposed method is feasible within a reasonable amount of time even under such a large sample size, and the computation time is considerably smaller than RE.
+Since the results of CDE1 and CDE2 were quite similar, we only show the results of CDE1 in what follows.
 In Figure~\ref{fig:app-reg}, we present the estimated curves of the age effects (left panel) and scatter plots of the estimated dummy effects (right panel) with 95\% confidence intervals.
-These results show the regression structures obtained from CGE and WoE.
-In particular, the dummy effects detected by CGE tend to be more variable than those by WoE, and the nonlinear effects of age detected by WoE are more smoothed than those by CGE.
-In Figure~\ref{fig:app-RE}, we provide histograms of the estimated user and movie effects by CGE, which clearly exhibit the existence of heterogeneity among users and movies that cannot be explained by the covariates.
+These results show the regression structures obtained from CDE and WoE.
+In particular, the dummy effects detected by CDE tend to be more variable than those by WoE, and the nonlinear effects of age detected by WoE are more smoothed than those by CDE.
+In Figure~\ref{fig:app-RE}, we provide histograms of the estimated user and movie effects by CDE, which clearly exhibit the existence of heterogeneity among users and movies that cannot be explained by the covariates.

-To compare CGE and WoE, we evaluate the performance of out-of-sample prediction.
+To compare CDE, RE and WoE, we evaluate the performance of out-of-sample prediction.
 Specifically, we randomly hold out 10,000 observations as test data and train the models on the remaining 90,000 observations.
 We then compute the mean absolute error (MAE) between the posterior predictive means and the observed outcomes in the test data.
 In addition, we obtain predicted ordered categories by rounding the posterior predictive means to the nearest integers and compute the classification accuracy (AC0) as well as the 1-off classification accuracy (AC1), which allows for a tolerance of one level in the predicted outcome.
 This procedure is repeated 20 times, and we report the average and standard error of each evaluation metric.
-The results are summarized in Table~\ref{tab:validation}, which shows the superior performance of the CGE to WoE.
-It is also observed that the performance of CGE1 and CGE2 is quite comparable, showing the limited effects of the settings of $G$ and $H$.
+The results are summarized in Table~\ref{tab:validation}, which shows the superior performance of the CDE to WoE.
+It is also observed that the performance of CDE1 and CDE2 is quite comparable, showing the limited effects of the settings of $G$ and $H$.